What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The Globe and Mail has been aggressive in using social media to interact with its online audience.
 It developed a Policy Wiki, published Twitter photos on its front page, and was one of the early newspapers to use CoverItLive for liveblogging.
 It also used a community project to provide coverage of the U.S. presidential election by Canadian expatriates.

 The paper charged for access to much of its website until 2008.
 It currently charges for a daily e-edition, archive access, and personalized financial data.
 It began charging for its entire website in a metered paywall starting in fall 2012.
+As of October 2013, it had 100,000 digital subscribers, of whom 70,000 also subscribed to the print edition.

 The Globe and Mail was an early adopter of smartphone apps, becoming the first Canadian news organization to offer an iPhone app in 2009.